-ACHIEVEMENT STANDARDS redits Ext.
+ACHIEVEMENT STANDARDS No. of Credits Ext.
 Int.
-Demonstrate understanding of strategic response to external factors by a global business.
-4 Develop a marketing plan for a new or existing product.
-6 Carry out, with consultation, an innovative and sustainable business activity.
-9 Demonstrate understanding of strategic response to external factors by a global business.
-Develop a marketing plan for a new or existing product.
-Demonstrate understanding of strategic response to external factors by a global business.
-Develop a marketing plan for a new or existing product.
+91380 Demonstrate understanding of strategic response to external factors by a global business.
+4 91382 Develop a marketing plan for a new or existing product.
+6 91384 Carry out, with consultation, an innovative and sustainable business activity.
+9